NCAR/mpr-flex/README.md

 ## General overview
 Three options to run this program (opt in namelist):
-* 0-> Perform only MPR to estimate parameters listed in calPar.txt and restart file (for gamma parameter values), and output them in NetCDF.
+* 0-> Perform model simulation (specified in idModel in namelist) with parameters listed in calPar.txt and restart file (for gamma parameter values) and default for the rest of parameters.
-* 1-> Perform model simulation (specified in idModel in namelist) with parameters listed in calPar.txt and restart file (for gamma parameter values) and default for the rest of parameters.
+* 1-> Perform DDS calibration to estimate optimized parameters listed in calPar.txt.
-* 3-> Perform DDS calibration to estimate optimized parameters listed in calPar.txt.
+* 2-> Perform only MPR to estimate parameters listed in calPar.txt and restart file (for gamma parameter values), and output them in NetCDF.

 For opt=1, two options to calibrate 1) multiplier based calibration, 2) MPR calibration. if model use spatially lumped mode, option 1) is equivalent to direct parameter adjustment